- Studying Law at Yale

-Yale-New Haven Hospital MLP: Starting in the 2013-14 academic year, YHeLPS members will have the opportunity to work with a new MLP at Yale-New Haven Hospital.
+Yale-New Haven Hospital MLP: Starting in the 2013-14 academic year, YHeLPS members have had the opportunity to work with a new MLP at Yale-New Haven Hospital.
 The Center for Children’s Advocacy (CCA) has stablished an MLP in the pediatric unit that focuses on issues of childhood poverty and access to services.

 The MLP is a volunteer project.
 However, one or two students each semester who are interested in working on an independent writing project related to their work in the MLP may seek academic credit for that project, as supervised research, under the supervision of Professor Gluck.